 Required Courses I

 Basic concepts of federal income taxation, emphasizing individual taxpayers.
 Tax law covering taxable and excludable income, deductions, basis, tax-free exchanges, capital gains and losses, tax credits, deferral of tax, and depreciation.
 Prerequisites: 56 semester hours completed; admission to Professional Business Studies or listed on signed major or minor.
 Recommended: ACC 202 or 255.

 A professional course with emphasis on the personal financial planning process and the roles of health, property and liability insurance in financial planning.
 May be offered in an online format.
 Prerequisites: ACC 201 or ACC 250.

 This course introduces students to risk management and insurance decisions in personal financial planning, including health, disability, property, liability, and long-term care risks and insurance.
 Prerequisites: ACC 201 or 250; BLR 202 or 235; STA 282 or 382; admission to Professional Business Studies or listed on a signed major or minor.

 This course covers issues that individuals face in retirement (money needs, life-styles, medical) and develops an understanding of both public and private retirement plans.
-Prerequisites: ACC 311, FIN 315, FIN 307; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+This course may be offered in an online format.
+Prerequisites: FIN 307, FIN 310 or 315, 56 hours completed.
+Pre/Co-requisite: ACC 311.

 FIN 445/BLR 445